voxel51/fiftyone-auth-migration/README.md

-# NOTE: This repository is currently under construction

----

 # Fiftyone Teams Auth Migration Script

 This tool is provided to help users move from the Legacy auth environments of Fiftyone Teams to the Internal environment.